AjayiMike/ternoa-book-app/README.md

 ## What User can do on this Web App
 - user can connect wallet
 - connected user can create a book
-- connected user can update or delete a book added by them
+- connected user can update or delete books added by them
 - connected or not connected, a user can see all the Books added by others (but cannot update or delete them)

 ## Note
-The book covers are uploaded to Ipfs and I used a public IPFS gateway to get them to the page, so The images might take some time to load for the first time
+The book covers are uploaded to Ipfs and public IPFS gateway is used to get them on the page, so The images might take some time to load for the first time

 ## Live site